-Degenerative Disc Disease
+What Is Degenerative Disc Disease All About?

 Is it Really a Disease?

-Although it is termed as a disease, degenerative disc disease is not actually a disease.
-It is really a natural process in which the condition of your discs gradually wears naturally over time.
+Although it is termed as a disease, degenerative disc disease (DDD) is not actually a disease.
+It is a natural process in which the condition of your discs gradually wears naturally over time.

-As this happens, there is less protective cushioning from the discs when force is applied on them.
-The discs lose their original height resulting in the neighboring vertebrae coming closer together.
+As this happens, there is less protective cushioning when force is applied to them.
+The discs lose their original height resulting in the neighbouring vertebrae coming closer together.

 Progressive Wear with Aging

-The L5-S1 is normally the largest disc but it also the most used and abused.
+The L5-S1 is normally the largest but it also the most important, but used and abused.
 It connects your lumbar spine with your pelvis.
 It must bear the full weight and torque of the upper body under all conditions.

-Symptoms may include pain but will also include a slight numbness or tingling sensations running down the leg or thigh to the foot.
+Symptoms may include discomfort but will also include a slight numbness or tingling sensations running down the leg or thigh to the foot.
 Motor function may also be affected.

 Tips for Degenerative Disc Disease